twbs/bootstrap/site/content/docs/5.3/customize/color-modes.md

 We use a custom Sass mixin, `color-mode()`, to help you control _how_ color modes are applied.
 By default, we use a `data` attribute approach, allowing you to create more user-friendly experiences where your visitors can choose to have an automatic dark mode or control their preference (like in our own docs here).
 This is also an easy and scalable way to add different themes and more custom color modes beyond light and dark.

 In case you want to use media queries and only make color modes automatic, you can change the mixin's default type via Sass variable.
-Consider the following snippet and it's compiled CSS output.
+Consider the following snippet and its compiled CSS output.

 ```scss
 $color-mode-type: data;